Last Update: 3/17/22

 However, before the jury is sent to deliberate, the judge will instruct them with specific “jury instructions” on how to calculate these damages.
 Using the instructions provided by the judge, the jury will then tally an amount to be awarded as lost wages, both for the past as well as any future wages in the form of lost earning capacity, using the evidence provided during the trial.

 In Florida, if you are the victim of an accident and suffer bodily injury, then Florida law allows you to recover several types of compensation, including lost wages.
 Lost wages can include past wages as well as future lost wages due to a change in your ability to perform the work you did prior to the injury or accident.
 Your lost wages may be paid from a variety of sources, including your own insurance coverage (PIP, etc.).

 Not having the ability to pay one’s bills as they come due can be extremely stressful and one of the most frustrating parts of an accident’s aftermath.
 Luckily, Florida law provides remedies to help injury victims get reimbursed for their lost wages after an accident so that justice may prevail.

 What Should You Do?

-A good piece of advice if you intend to pursue a lost wage claim, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.
+A good piece of advice if you intend to pursue a lost wage claim, is to speak with an experienced personal injury lawyer to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in-person) to answer your questions.